What Is HR Compliance [+ Free HR Audit Checklist]

 - Your company conducts regular performance reviews for contractors.

-Ultimately, a contractor works independently.
-Your company tells a contractor what project you need done, and the contractor scopes the project, provides a timeline; you then negotiate a price.
 If your company controls the contractor’s daily work duties, you might be stepping over the line and inadvertently converting a contractor into an employee, subjecting your company to fines and penalties.

 All employers in the US are required to verify an employee’s eligibility to work in the country.
-Every new employee must complete Form I-9 and provide the appropriate identification within three days of hire.
+Every new employee must complete a Form I-9 and provide the appropriate identification within three days of hire.
 This form is used to verify a worker’s eligibility to work in the US.
 Because this form contains personal and sensitive information, it must be kept separate from an employee’s personnel file.
 Keeping an I-9 in an employee’s personnel file can result in fines.

 Even how you complete the form can subject your company to compliance violations.
 When having an employee provide documentation for you to complete the employer portion of the I-9, you cannot mandate the documentation a new hire gives you.
 Direct them to the instructions on the form, stating clearly what documentation is allowed and how many forms of identification are required.